jupl/markdown-brunch/README.md

 ## markdown-brunch
-Compiles Markdown files to HTML in [brunch](http://brunch.io).
+Compiles Markdown files to HTML in [brunch](http://brunch.io) using [Marked](https://github.com/chjj/marked).
 Plugin checks for files that have one of the following extensions:

 - .markdown
 - .mdown